MihaPecnik/order-matching-graphql/README.md

 ## How to run application

-  Run postgres cointainer from docker-compose.yml file. go build server.go
+  Run postgres cointainer from docker-compose.yml file, then :
+  * go build server.go

 ## Api endpoints